-The dissertation defense must be scheduled during or before Finals Week of a semester in which the student is enrolled as a Dissertator.
+The dissertation defense must be scheduled during or before Finals Week of a semester in which the student is enrolled as a dissertator.
 Dissertators should notify the Program Director and the Graduate Coordinator of their intention to defend at least one month in advance so that the necessary paperwork can be prepared.
 Students must submit their dissertation to committee members at least three weeks before the defense date.
 The student is responsible for providing a hard copy of the dissertation to any committee member who requests it.

 The defense usually lasts about two hours.
-It assesses the dissertation with regard to its completeness, coherence, and contribution to the field.
+It assesses the dissertation in regard to its completeness, coherence, and contribution to the field.
 The dissertation may be accepted without revisions, accepted with minor revisions, accepted with major revisions, or rejected altogether.
 Most dissertations are accepted with either minor or major revisions.
 If committee members recommend that the dissertation can be deposited with minor or no substantial revisions, they will sign the "PhD Warrant" and the "Committee Page" form.
 Revisions have to be completed before the dissertation can be deposited.
 In the rare instance that a dissertation is rejected, a new defense will need to be scheduled within a time period stipulated by the committee.

 In exceptional cases (such as when a student accepts employment away from the University), the dissertation defense may be held as an "in progress" defense if approximately three-fourths of the dissertation is complete and if the Advisor approves.
-The idea of an "in progress" defense is based on the assumption that significant work will be done to revise the material that has been discussed, and also that the remaining work will be shaped by the discussion at the defense.
-A student must request permission from the Advisor to schedule an "in progress" defense, who will determine in consultation with the thesis committee whether an in progress defense is feasible.
+An "in progress" defense is based on the assumption that significant work will be done to revise the material that has been discussed, and also that the remaining work will be shaped by the discussion at the defense.
+A student must request permission from the advisor to schedule an "in progress" defense, who will determine in consultation with the thesis committee whether an in-progress defense is feasible.
+In such a case the committee will decide whether the final version is to be reviewed by the advisor only, or by some or all of the committee members.